 Director of the Centre for High Altitude Platform Applications

-David Grace has been a member of the Department of Electronic Engineering at York since 1994.
+David Grace has been a member of the School of Physics, Engineering and Technology at York since 1994.
 He received his PhD from University of York in 1999.
 He is now Professor (Research) and Head of the Communication Technologies Research Group.

 David's current research interests include high altitude platform based communications; cognitive green radio; 5G system architectures; dynamic spectrum access and interference management.

 He is currently a lead investigator on H2020 MCSA 5G-AURA and H2020 MCSA SPOTLIGHT.
 He was a one of the lead investigators on FP7 ABSOLUTE and focused on extending LTE-A for emergency/temporary events using aerial platforms.
 He was technical lead on the 14-partner FP6 CAPANINA project that dealt with broadband communications from high altitude platforms.

 He is an author of over 240 papers, and author/editor of two books, including Broadband Communications from High Altitude Platforms.